tanfwong/rfsoc_notes/_sources/ch7/fir.md

     }
   }
   ```
-  VItis HLS a RTL implementation with II=1 and a slightly smaller
+  VItis HLS gives a RTL implementation with II=1 and a slightly smaller
   latency for the transposed-form SFG.